GeoZcx/A-deeply-supervised-image-fusion-network-for-change-detection-in-remote-sensing-images/README.md

 # A-deeply-supervised-image-fusion-network-for-change-detection-in-remote-sensing-images
-Official implement of Paper：A deeply supervised image fusion network for change detection in high resolution bi-temporal remote sening images
+Official implement of Paper：A deeply supervised image fusion network (DSIFN) for change detection in high resolution bi-temporal remote sening images

 ## Introduction
 The codes are pytorch and keras implements for paper: A deeply supervised image fusion network for change detection in high resolution bi-temporal remote sening images